 E-bikes help spread the message fast and loud

 Yes, true indeed.
-If we sincerely feel for a cause and want to spread a message or make awareness for a particular cause, we can wear a messenger bag and spread the message to far off places.
+If we sincerely feel for a cause and want to spread a message or make awareness for a particular cause, we can wear a messenger bag and spread the message to far-off places.

 E-bikes are good in carrying luggage and cargo

 E-biking is a perfect partner for outings.
 We can add carrying capacity to our e-bikes while outing.
-Items such as food, books, and stationery, clothes including groundsheets and water bottles can be easily carried by e-bikes.
+Items such as food, books, and stationery, clothes including groundsheets, and water bottles can be easily carried by e-bikes.
 This is seriously not possible in running.
 Just imagine running and carrying your belongings in a bag full on your shoulders.
 Really difficult to do and manage.

 E-bikes have an edge in reigning hunger

-Before going into complexities of this, we need to know a term named “Ghrelin”.
+Before going into the complexities of this, we need to know a term named “Ghrelin”.
 Ghrelin is a circulating hormone produced by “enteroendocrine cells of the gastrointestinal tract, especially the stomach and is often called “Hunger Hormone” because it increases food intake.
 Blood levels of ghrelin are highest before meals when hungry, returning to lower levels after mealtimes.